dgsrz/PowerToysRunRaindrop/README.md

 6. Restart PowerToys.

 > [!NOTE]
-> You can get your Raindrop access token with following steps:
+> You can get your Raindrop access token with the following steps.
 > 1. In the `For Developers` sections, click on `Create new app`.
 > 2. Set the app name, and checked `I accept the Raindrop.io API Terms & Guidelines`.
 > 3. In the newly created app, click on `Create test token`.